ionic-team/ionic-docs/src/pages/es/intro.md

 By moving to web standards, V4 allows the core of Ionic to rely on the standard component model supported in modern browsers, rather than a framework-specific model.
 This can mean faster load time, better performance, and less overall code.

-## Ionic Appflow
+## Appflow

-To help manage Ionic apps throughout their lifecycle, we also offer a commercial app platform for production apps called <a href="https://ionicframework.com/appflow" target="_blank">Ionic Appflow</a>, which is **separate from the open source Framework.**
+To help manage Ionic apps throughout their lifecycle, we also offer a commercial app platform for production apps called <a href="https://ionic.io/appflow" target="_blank">Appflow</a>, which is **separate from the open source Framework.**

-Ionic Appflow helps developers and teams compile native app builds and deploy live code updates to Ionic apps from a centralized dashboard.
+Appflow helps developers and teams compile native app builds and deploy live code updates to Ionic apps from a centralized dashboard.
 Optional paid upgrades are available for more advanced capabilities like workflow automation, single sign-on (SSO) and access to connected services and integrations.

 Appflow requires an <a href="https://dashboard.ionicframework.com/signup" target="_blank">Ionic Account</a> and comes with a free “Starter” plan for those interested in playing around with some of its features.